Phryne: Trial

 Portrait head often identified as Hypereides.
 Copy of a late-4th or early 3rd-century BC Greek original.

 The most famous event in Phryne's life was the prosecution brought against her by Euthias.
 Little is known of Euthias, except that he was supposedly a former lover of Phryne, and was accused of being a sycophant – a person who habitually brought prosecutions for personal gain.
 The prosecution speech delivered by Euthias – which, according to Athenaeus, was composed by Anaximenes of Lampsacus on his behalf – did not survive.
 Phryne was defended by Hypereides, a well-known and wealthy orator who had a reputation for licentiousness due to his association with hetairai.
 Six of the speeches attributed to him relate to hetairai, and in a surviving fragment of his defense of Phryne, he admits to being her lover.
 Hypereides's defence speech survives only in fragments, though it was greatly admired in antiquity.
 The date of the trial is uncertain.
-If Anaximenes did compose the speech for the prosecution, it must have been before he moved to Macedon, and therefore was perhaps between 350 BC and 340 BC.
+Based on Athenaeus' claim that Anaximenes wrote the speech for the prosecution, it has been suggested that it was probably between 350 and 340 BC.
+(Note: If Anaximenes wrote the speech, he must have done so before he moved to Macedon; the date of this is uncertain but he seems to have been connected to the Macedonian court by the late 340s.)
 Alternatively, Craig Cooper argues that the trial was likely after the Battle of Chaeronea in 338 BC, while Eleanora Cavallini suggests that it was after 335 BC.

 Phryne was charged with asebeia, a kind of blasphemy.
 An anonymous treatise on rhetoric, which summarises the case against Phryne, lists three specific accusations against her – that she held a "shameless komos" or ritual procession, that she introduced a new god, and that she organised unlawful thiasoi or debauched meetings.
-The charge of introducing a new god had previously been used in the trial of Socrates; that of organising thiasoi is also known from the trial of Ninos.
+The charge of introducing new gods had previously been used in the trial of Socrates in 399 BC; that of organising thiasoi is also known from the trial of Ninos, possibly about 360 BC.
 According to Harpocration, the new god introduced by Phryne was called Isodaites; though Harpocration describes him as being "foreign", the name is Greek and other sources consider it an epithet of Dionysus, Helios, or Pluto.
+It is unclear what precisely was supposed to have been the issue with Phryne's komos and thiasoi: perhaps that they were attended by both men and women, or by lower-class women.
+(Note: The sources are inconsistent on whether Phryne's thiasoi were mixed-sex events; the rhetorical treatise which summarises Eustathius' case against Phryne describes them as "for both men and women" whereas Harpocration mentions only women.)